matn7/CS-Notes/src/main/java/deployment/deployment.md

 - Pay for processing node hours.
 - Pay for GB-hours used for storage (cheap HDD or fast SSD).

-**Cloud Datastore**
+**Cloud Datastore.**

-- Managed & auto scale NoSQL DB with indexes, queries and ACID trans. support:
+- Managed & auto-scale NoSQL DB with indexes, queries and ACID trans. support:
-    - DynamoDB
+    - DynamoDB.
-    - MongoDB
+    - MongoDB.
 - NoSQL, so queries can get complicated:
     - No joins or aggregates and must line up with indexes.
     - NOT, OR and NOT EQUALS (<>,!=) operations natively supported.